 - Angiosarcoma, which begins in the blood or lymph vessels and often occurs in women who have had radiation treatment to the breast, per the ACS.
 It can also affect the arms.

 - Male breast cancer, which affects about 2,500 men every year in the U.S., according to MD Anderson.

 Breast Cancer Symptoms

-Most women with breast cancer have no symptoms at all.
+Breast cancer statistics show most people have no symptoms at all.
 "That's because we're so good at screening in this country," Dr. Downs-Canner says.
 Ideally, mammograms and other forms of screening will catch tumors before they actually cause symptoms.

 When symptoms do appear, a lump is the most common.
 Lumps that don't hurt, are hard and have irregular edges are more likely to be cancer, but masses that do have these qualities can also be cancerous, according to the ACS.

 "Any lump that's new should be brought to a doctor's attention," Dr. Downs-Canner says.

 More subtle skin changes can also be signs of breast cancer, she adds.
 This includes skin that is retracted or pulled in, nipples that turn inward or a bloody or clear nipple discharge.